Tech-Connect-RAI/LAB112/README.md

   In this lab, we explore fairness considerations in financial lending.
 We build a classification model to predict loan defaults and use the Fairlearn toolkit to assess and mitigate biases—focusing on gender-related performance disparities.
 The notebook demonstrates end-to-end data preprocessing, transformation, exploratory data analysis (EDA), model tuning, and evaluation using statistical tests.

 - **Lab 2: Red Teaming GenAI Applications**
   This lab demonstrates red teaming techniques for generative AI systems.
-Learn how to simulate adversarial attacks such as prompt injection, biased responses, and information disclosure.
-It covers the use of automated tools (like PyRIT) to enhance security assessments and challenge the robustness of AI systems.
+Learn how to assess the vulnerabilities of GenAI applications by simulating adversarial attacks—such as prompt injection—to uncover RAI harms.
+It covers the use of automated tools (like PyRIT) to orchestrate various strategies that challenge the robustness of AI systems which helps to guide effective mitigation strategies.

 ---